anushkabhattarai/Data-Analysis-Portfolio/E-commerce Sales Dashboard/ReadMe.md

 # Ecommerce Sales Dashboard – Power BI Project

 # View the Dashboard PDF
-You can view the HR Analytics Dashboard by clicking the link below:
+You can view the E-Commerce Sales Analytics Dashboard by clicking the link below:

 [See the Ecommerce Sales Dashboard PDF](Ecommerce%20Sales%20Dashboard.pdf)

 ## Objective